jina-ai/clip-as-service/README.md

 **Finally, this repo**: This repo uses BERT as the sentence encoder and hosts it as a service via ZeroMQ, allowing you to map sentences into fixed-length representations in just two lines of code.

+## Highlight

+- :telescope: **State-of-the-art**: based on pretrained 12/24-layer models released by Google AI, which is considered as a milestone in the NLP community.
+- :zap: **Fast**: 2000 sentences/s on a single Tesla M40 24GB with `max_seq_len=40`.
+- :traffic_light: **Concurrency**: support single-server-multi-client.
+- :smiley: **Easy to use**: require only two lines of code to get sentence encoding once the server is set up.

+## Requirements

+- Python >= 3.5 (Python 2 is NOT supported!)
+- Tensorflow >= 1.10

+These two requirements MUST be satisfied.
+For other dependent packages, please refere to `requirments.txt`  and `requirments.client.txt`.

 ## Usage

 #### 1. Download a Pre-trained BERT Model